SAP-samples/fsm-extension-sample/README.md

 # Workflow
 Follow these steps to set up your extension application project by using this sample repository:
 * Clone the extension sample to local machine.
-* Open a shell command tool and go to root folder of the local extension sample project.
+* Open a shell command tool, like bash, zsh, etc and change shell's current directory to root folder of the local extension sample project.
 * Execute the script [generator.sh](./generator.sh) to generate the extension application project from scaffolds.
 * Change shell's current directory into the generated project, which is now the workspace under your control.
 * Modify the source code of the generated project according to the specific business requirements.